 The kittens snuggle together for warmth and comfort and rarely venture far from mom, their nest, or each other.

 The kitten’s eyes are all blue, and they will stay that way for the first couple of weeks.
 Their true eye color may not become completely apparent until they are two months old

 The kittens are becoming more comfortable venturing away from mom, though they are wobbly on their feet.

-Now that Darling, Denby, Corduroy, Tweed, and Wembley are more aware of their surroundings, they are beginning to interact with each other.
-Their sense of smell is developing, and they will hiss at unfamiliar scents or sounds—though the tiny sounds that come out are most likely not as ferocious as they think!
+Now that Darling, Denby, Corduroy, Tweed, and Wembley are more aware of their surroundings, they are beginning to interact with each other, but still need mom.
+Their sense of smell is developing, and they will hiss at unfamiliar scents or sounds, though the tiny sounds that come out are most likely not as ferocious as they think!
 They are also kneading, though they cannot yet retract their claws.

 By the third week, you can tell if the kittens are boys or girls.
 (Darling, Denby, Corduroy, and Tweed are all boys; Wembley is the only girl).
 Their teeth are coming in and their walking is becoming more confident.
 You can start providing a litter box and wet food.